mjl-/mox/README.md

 ## Roadmap

-- Webmail
+- Improve message parsing, more lenient for imported messages
+- Ruleset config option for accepting incoming forwarded messages
+- Rewrite account and admin javascript to typescript
+- Prepare data storage for JMAP
 - IMAP THREAD extension
 - DANE and DNSSEC
 - Sending DMARC and TLS reports (currently only receiving)
+- Accepting/processing/monitoring DMARC reports for external domains
+- Calendaring
 - OAUTH2 support, for single sign on
 - Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages
 - Sieve for filtering (for now see Rulesets in the account config)
-- Accepting/processing/monitoring DMARC reports for external domains
-- Calendaring
 - Privilege separation, isolating parts of the application to more restricted sandbox (e.g. new unauthenticated connections)
 - Using mox as backup MX